mylonasc/starter-academic/content/event/CSE_Lab_Talk/index.md

   postcode:
   country:

-summary: Delivered a presentation on my Graph Net and Bayesian Deep Learning work on crack detection and farm-level turbine interactions.
+summary: "Delivered a presentation on my Graph Net and Bayesian Deep Learning work on crack detection and farm-level turbine interactions. "
 abstract: "In this work I presented my approach to UQ and ML when dealing with large-volumes of high-dimensional data.
-I briefly presented the supervised learning work on [crack localization] with arbitrarily positioned strain-sensors](https://arxiv.org/abs/2012.06791) and parts of the work on building supervised/semi-supervised graph-structured latent variable models with the [relational VAE](https://arxiv.org/abs/2106.16049).
+I briefly presented the supervised learning work on [crack localization with arbitrarily positioned strain-sensors](https://arxiv.org/abs/2012.06791) and parts of the work on building supervised/semi-supervised graph-structured latent variable models with the [relational VAE](https://arxiv.org/abs/2106.16049).
 Moreover, I presented some results that appear in my PhD work using trained RVAEs for selecting optimal sub-sets of turbines for monitoring with information-theoretic criteria (to appear in my PhD thesis)."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.